-The Tory MP insisted he had not broken the law but accepted that his failure to check her status more thoroughly meant he should step down.
+The Tory MP insisted he had not broken the law but accepted he failed to make sufficiently rigorous checks given his status as the politician in charge of the reforms.

 Prime Minister David Cameron said he accepted "with regret" the resignation - which was applauded by all sides at Westminster as a principled decision.

-Mr Harper said it was that role which led him to double check the cleaner's right to work in the UK with immigration officials - who informed him on Thursday that she was here illegally.
+He said it was that role which led him to double-check the right to work in the UK of his cleaner of seven years with immigration officials - who informed him on Thursday that she was here illegally.

 "Although I complied with the law at all times, I consider that as Immigration Minister, who is taking legislation through Parliament which will toughen up our immigration laws, I should hold myself to a higher standard than expected of others," he told Mr Cameron in his resignation letter.

-Mr Cameron said it was a typically "honourable" decision by Mr Harper, the MP for Forest of Dean and that he hoped to see him make a rapid return to the ministerial ranks.
+Mr Cameron said it was a typically "honourable" decision by Mr Harper, the MP for Forest of Dean and that he hoped to see him make a return to the ministerial ranks "before too long".